utkarshsrivastava/IR_searchengine/README.md

 # IR_searchengine

-This is a private file right now.
+This is a partly private project  right now.
 If you need the copy , kindly message me.